TouK/nussknacker/docs/Quickstart.md

 ## Prerequisites

-To run this quickstart you have to
-* have Docker (more or less latest version) installed
+* docker (more or less latest version) installed
 * open certain ports (see docker-compose.yml)

 ## Running

+* Clone Nussknacker [project](https://github.com/touk/nussknacker) from GitHub
-* Checkout Nussknacker [project](https://github.com/touk/nussknacker) and enter demo/docker folder
+* Enter demo/docker folder
-* Run `docker-compose up` and wait a while until all components start
+* Run `docker-compose up` and wait a until all components start

-    * In case of containers restart please use `docker-compose stop` instead of `docker-compose kill` in order to avoid Kafka startup issues.
+> In case of containers restart please use `docker-compose stop` instead of `docker-compose kill` in order to avoid Kafka startup issues.

-Now you are ready to check your newly created environment:
+Now you are ready to check your newly created environment

 * [Nussknacker](http://localhost:8081/) - user/password: admin/admin
 * [Apache Flink UI](http://localhost:8081/flink/)
 * [Grafana](http://localhost:8081/grafana/)
 * [Kibana](http://localhost:8081/kibana/)

-## Defining new process
+## Defining a new process

 * Go to http://localhost:8081
 * Click 'Create new process' button - name it 'DetectLargeTransactions'
-* You'll see empty diagram
+* You'll see an empty workspace
 * Click 'Import' on right panel and upload 'testData/DetectLargeTransactions.json'

-    * This process reads transactions data from Kafka, filter only those with amount greater than some value and writes filtered events back to Kafka.
-These events are read by Logstash and send to Elasticsearch for further analytics
+> This process reads transactions data from Kafka, filter only those with amount greater than some value and writes filtered events back to Kafka.
+These events are than read by Logstash and send to Elasticsearch for further analytics

 * Double click on nodes to see process logic
 * Click 'Save'
-* You have just created your first process!
+> You have just created your first process!

 <video width="100%" controls>
   <source src="img/quickstart/createProcess.mp4" type="video/mp4">
 </video>

 ## Test process with data
-* Click 'Deploy' on right panel
+* Click 'Deploy' on the right panel
 * Verify on Flink UI at http://localhost:8081/flink/ that your process is running
-* Run ./testData/sendTestTransactions.sh script a few times to generate some data (first run may end with error from Kafka - don't worry about it).
+* Run ./testData/sendTestTransactions.sh script a few times to generate some data

+> The first run may end with error from Kafka - don't worry about it.
 Script will send some json data to "transactions" Kafka topic.

 * Go to Metrics tab on Nussknacker main panel - you should see changed metrics.

-Your process just processed data from Kafka and saved filtered results!
+> Your process just processed data from Kafka and saved filtered results!

 <video width="100%" controls>
   <source src="img/quickstart/deployAndMetrics.mp4" type="video/mp4">